Alternative Dispute Resolution for the 10th JD Suffolk County

 When will I get referred to the Matrimonial Mediation Program?

 Parties may be referred at any time but one of the goals of the Presumptive ADR Program is to refer cases earlier rather than later in order to limit financial and emotional costs and reduce backlog.
 This means that your case could be referred to the Matrimonial Mediation Program at the preliminary conference or before extensive discovery takes place.
+Regarding neutral evaluations however, the note of issue needed to be filed, and a trial scheduled before such a referral is typically made by the justice presiding over your case.

 Who are the mediators working in the program?